 About the PLEDGE Initiative

-The Professionals in Legal Education Developing Greater Equity (PLEDGE) Initiative is a partnership between AccessLex Institute and the Southern Education Foundation, two organizations committed to fostering diversity, equity, and inclusion in education.
+The Professionals in Legal Education Developing Greater Equity (PLEDGE) Initiative is a partnership between AccessLex Institute® and the Southern Education Foundation, two organizations committed to fostering equity in education.

 The initiative seeks to achieve the following goals: